missionpinball/mpf-gmc/extras/show-creator/README.md

 ## Render Your Show

-When your animation is ready, select the `MPFShowCreator` root node and in the *Inspector* panel, type in the name of the animation you want to render to a show.
+When your animation is ready, select the `MPFShowCreator` root node and in the *Inspector* panel under *Animation Name*, type in the name of the animation you want to render to a show.

 Play the Scene in Godot.
 If you see a prompt that no main scene is defined, choose "Select Current".